stevana/deterministic-scheduler/README.md

   a <- async (io s)
   return (ManagedThreadId name s a)
 ```

+Noticed that the spawned IO action gets access to the communication
+channel.

+The `Async` thread API exposes a way to check if a thread is still
+executing, threw an exeception or finished yeilding a result.
+We'll
+extend this by also being able to check if the thread is paused as
+follows.

 ``` haskell
 data ThreadStatus a = Paused | Finished a | Threw SomeException